decoy/blog/source/_posts/2018-10-12-bad-interview-questions.md

 To help mitigate this, you ask lots of questions.
 Think about it like this: Would you prefer one chance, 0% or 100%, on passing a test, or 10 chances, where it's possible to get a 70% passing grade?

 In the example of the computer rename script, the skill I was looking for was "The ability to work with scripts".
-Preferably editing, but just being able to read them to see if it "did what you want" would also have been fine.
+Preferably creating and editing, but just being able to read them to see if it "did what you want" would have been fine.

 A better question: "Have you ever used a script to automate a task before?"